D3fault07/killswitch/README.md

 3. **Implement it into ur main program**:
    - Put the script at the topmost line so that it executes first before anything else does.
-   - Nuitka is recommended for compilation of the sript since the killswitch could be bypassed if done by pyinstaller.
+   - Nuitka is recommended for compilation of the script since the killswitch could be bypassed if done by pyinstaller.
    - Even if compiled with Nuitka it can be bypassed but most basic user wont be able to do that.

 4. **Run the Script**: